heizari/mecab_dict_fix/README.md

 4. Check regist yomi type at 3.
 If you verify this, type 'y'

 * type enter
-    - show next sentence when it is 1.
+    - show next sentence when status is 1.
-    - return 1. when it is 2 or 3.
+    - return 1. when status is 2 or 3.
-    - return 3. when it is 4
+    - return 3. when status is 4

-* another typing on 1.
+* another typing on status 1.
     - prev: show previous sentence and can regist new yomi.
     - drop (num): drop registed yomi. num is regist yomi's index.
 If you do not input num, drop latest regist yomi.